-Family Day Care Management Committee recruits and selects Coordination Unit Staff who are representative of the community and who are in their considered opinion best suited to fulfil each role.
+J AIM: Family Day Care Management Committee recruits and selects Coordination Unit Staff who are representative of the community and who are in their considered opinion best suited to fulfil each role.
 BVFDC is an equal opportunity employer.

-Children (Education and Care Services National Law Application) Act No104, Bill 2010

-To ensure that the Coordination Unit can function effectively and to ensure that BVFDC remains a reliable, high quality community childcare option.

-To ensure that Staff have appropriate qualifications and skills to meet the needs of families and Educators.
+Children (Education and Care Services National Law Application) Act No104, Bill 2010 Section: 12, 13, 109 REASON: To ensure that the Coordination Unit can function effectively and to ensure that BVFDC remains a reliable, high quality community childcare option.
+To ensure that Staff have appropriate qualifications and skills to Education and Care Services National Regulations, 2011 meet the needs of families and Educators.
 To ensure that the recruitment process is fair, equitable and transparent.

-Regulations: 47, 128, 136

-The process used in considering the suitability of Staff includes, but will not be limited to the following:

-Prospective Staff

-- Will be provided with an application pack containing information and Job Description. - Must provide certification of training and qualifications that meet regulatory requirements. - Should be of suitable age and maturity. - Must have or apply for a Working with Children Check. - Must have or apply for a National Police Check. - Must provide the Coordination Unit with contact details of two referees. - · Must provide proof of identity and residing address. - Staff who interact with children must hold a current First Aid certificate. - Will be informed of their obligation to attend Work Health and Safety (WH&S) training and Child Protection training within the first year of employment. - Will be required to follow the schemes induction process.

-The Management Committee will assess the prospective Staff member in regards to:

-- Appropriate or essential qualifications. - Knowledge, experience, and/or training. - Attitude and commitment to the aims of the scheme. - Being able to communicate with adults and children. - Demonstrating an awareness of and sensitivity towards the needs of young children and their families including a range of cultures, religions and disabilities.

-An application may be rejected for reasons that include, but will not be limited to the following:
+Regulations: 47, 128, 136 STRATEGI ES & PRACTICE: The process u sed in considering the suitability of Staff includes, but will not be limited to th • National Quality Standards Prospective S for Early Childhood ovided with an application pack containing information and Job Education and Care, 2011, Description QA 7.1.2 de certification of training and qualifications that meet regulatory requiremen is.
+If suitable age and maturity. or apply for a Working with Children Check. or apply for a National Police Check.
+KEY RESOURCES: e the Coordination Unit with contact details of two referees.
+Work Health & Safety Act • e proof of identity and residing address.
+NSW 2011 • teract with children must hold a current First Aid certificate. rmed of their obligation to attend Work Health and Safety (WH&S) NSW Child Protection Act Child Protection training within the first year of employment.
+2012 - ired to follow the schemes induction process. nent Committee will assess the prospective Staff member in Privacy Act 1998 regards to: Appropriate or essential qualifications.
+OCG Guide to the Child Knowledge experience, and/or training.
+Safe Standards Attitude and commitment to the aims of the scheme.
+Being able Demonstrat their families including a range of cultures, religions and disabilities. n may be rejected for reasons that include, but will not be he following: Insufficient or unsuitable qualifications.Inability to meet the requirements of the job description.
+Inability to meet the requirements of the job description.
+Does not meet the essential criteria.
+Does not meet the essential chiena.Insufficient experience.
+References Unsatisfactor bry Working with Children Check of Applicant.
+L the appropriate skills, ability, character, and health as well as suitable premises to be registered as a Family Day Care Educator.

-- Insufficient or unsuitable qualifications.

-- Inability to meet the requirements of the job description.

-- · Does not meet the essential criteria.

-- Insufficient experience.

-- References unavailable or unfavourable.

-- Unsatisfactory character of the applicant.

-- Unsatisfactory Working with Children Check of Applicant.

-National Quality Standards for Early Childhood Education and Care, 2011, QA 7.1.2

-Work Health & Safety Act NSW 2011

-Privacy Act 1998